Independent Projects: Frequently Asked Questions

 Because post-program engagement and sharing with others is a central tenet of DukeEngage, the program is restricted to applications from current first-year students, sophomores and juniors who plan to return to campus following their DukeEngage experience.
 Seniors are not eligible to participate.

-To conduct an independent project, students must identify a nonprofit organization whose work they wish to support and collaborate to design a project around existing needs (within the organization or the community it serves).
-Projects must last a minimum of 56 days exclusive of travel, with students working at least 35-40 hours per week.
+To conduct an independent project, students must identify a nonprofit organization whose work they wish to support.
+With that partner, students will collaborate to design a project around existing needs (within the organization or the community it serves).
+Projects must last eight weeks (56 days) exclusive of travel, with students working at least 35-40 hours per week.
 Candidates are required to discuss their project plan with a DukeEngage advisor during the fall semester and must have a Duke faculty or staff mentor oversee their project.
 Candidates must submit a verification letter from their community partner confirming their project.
 All DukeEngage participants are also required to attend training events during the spring semester, including the two-day Academy in May.
 Upon project completion, independent participants are required to submit a Capstone.

 Students may work with organizations located in the U.S. or abroad.
 Refer to the Restricted Regions List for locations that may be restricted and require University approval to visit.